shaon2016/Android-Interview-Questions/README.md

 * ***What is the difference between MVVM and MVP?***

-The one-to-one relationship exists between the Presenter and the View.
-Multiple View can be mapped with single ViewModel.
-The Presenter has knowledge about the View.
-ViewModel has no reference to the View.
+1) In MVP, one-to-one relationship exists between the Presenter and the View.
+In MVVM, multiple View can be mapped with single ViewModel.
+2) In MVP, the Presenter has knowledge about the View.
+In MVVM, viewModel has no reference to the View.

 * ***Do you have a problem working with MVVM?***